dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 An optional seed configuration used to separate values in a [seed](/docs/build/seeds) with a string you provide.

-* The delimiter defaults to a comma.
+* The delimiter defaults to a comma when not speicfied.
-* Explicitly set this value if you want seed files to use a different delimiter (default is comma).
+* Explicitly set The `delimiter` configuration value if you want seed files to use a different delimiter, such as "|" or ";" (default is comma).
-* The `delimiter` configuration should contain a value and not be empty.

 ## Usage

-Specify a delimiter in your `dbt_project.yml` file to override the global separator for all seed values:
+Specify a custom delimiter in your `dbt_project.yml` file to override the global separator for all seed values:

 <File name='dbt_project.yml'>